Generalized Cahn effect and parton 3D motion in a covariant approach: What do we know about intrinsic motion?

 Obviously, two questions arise:

 \textit{a)} Why do the results related to the intrinsic quark momentum obtained by the methods \textit{A} and \textit{B}, differ by a factor greater than four?

-\textit{b)} Why does the method \textit{B} lead to a paradox, that total energy of quarks in the nucleon rest frame can considerably exceed the nucleon mass?
+\textit{b)} Why does the method \textit{B} lead to a paradox, that total energy of quarks in the nucleon rest frame can considerably exceed the nucleon mass and related temperature is higher than the QCD transition temperature?

-We do not know the answer, but we realize, that contradiction appears in the framework of the parton model, which has its limits of validity.
+We do not know the answer, but we realize, that {the} contradiction is related to the parton model, which has its limits of validity.
 Nevertheless, the questions are legitimate and require further discussion.
-In fact, the inconsistency can originate in arbitrary stage of the process.
-For example, approximation of the probability $W$ only by the one photon exchange (\ref{c1}) can be insufficient without further QCD corrections.
-Or, another function $W$ can generate different degree of azimuthal asymmetry in the general expression (\ref{d2}), which means, that fitting the data with the false $W$ can give false $\left\langle p_{T}\right\rangle $ even though the corresponding $\chi ^{2}$ is good.
-Further, the quark fragmentation into hadrons is a complex stage comprising of both pertubative and unpertubative QCD aspects.
-So the present estimations of its impact on the smearing of primordial quark azimuthal asymmetry can be also rather approximate.
+In fact, the inconsistency can originate in {an} arbitrary stage of the process.
+For example, {the} approximation of the probability $W$ only by the one photon exchange (\ref{c1}) can be insufficient without further QCD corrections.
+Or, another function $W$ can generate {a} different degree of azimuthal asymmetry in the general expression (\ref{d2}), which means, that fitting the data with the false $W$ can give false $\left\langle p_{T}\right\rangle $ even though the corresponding $\chi ^{2}$ is good.
+Further, the quark fragmentation into hadrons is a complex stage {containing} both pertubative and {non-}pertubative QCD aspects.
+So the present {estimates} of its impact on the smearing of primordial quark azimuthal asymmetry can be also rather approximate.
+Actually, the same inconsistency is discussed also in \cite {D'Alesio:2009kv}.